maciejsikora/export-cli/README.md

 All projects in above structure have many files, **node_modules** with humongous files count.
 If you want to backup, move all projects it can be tricky.
 Worst thing is the fact that probably 80% of files there, are dependency files(node_modules) and git files (.git).
 Moving this by standard copy for example to usb disk will be time consuming, probably also needed disk space can be huge.
 Offcourse you can go there and try to remove not needed resources, but this is tipical time wasting job.

 And here comes **export-cli**, by one simple command `export projects`, the script will find every project in presented structure and export them into flat structure and optionaly archive them.
-Most important is also the fact that it will exclude all not needed files, so export will stay flat and clean.
+Most important is also the fact that it will exclude all not needed files, so export will stay flat and potentially thin.

 ## install
 npm install -g export-cli